terraform-ibm-modules/terraform-ibm-ocp-ai/solutions/fully-configurable/DA_docs.md

 # Configuring complex inputs for OCP in IBM Cloud projects

-Several optional input variables in the Red Hat Openshift cluster [Deployable Architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
+Several optional input variables in the Red Hat OpenShift cluster [Deployable Architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
 You can specify these inputs when you configure your deployable architecture.

 - [Additional Worker Pools](#options-with-additional-worker-pools) (`additional_worker_pools`)

 ## Options with additional_worker_pools <a name="options-with-additional-worker-pools"></a>

-This variable defines the worker node pools for the Red Hat Openshift cluster, with each pool having its own configuration settings.
+This variable defines the worker node pools for the Red Hat OpenShift cluster, with each pool having its own configuration settings.

 - Variable name: `additional_worker_pools`.
 - Type: A list of objects.
 Each object represents a `worker_pool` configuration.